- Human CD4 T cells purified from PBMCs of healthy blood donors sourced from a world-renowned blood center

 Leukapheresis was performed on verified healthy donors at a world-renowned blood center to obtain PBMCs.
 PBMCs were carefully washed to remove excess buffers according to iQ Biosciences’ standard operating procedures to obtain clean and healthy PBMCs.

-Negative Isolation of CD4 T cells
+Isolation of Human CD4 T cells

 A small aliquot of cells was tested for post-sort purity by flow cytometry analysis.
 Purity of CD4 T cells, as defined by CD4 expression, was > 97% (Figure 1).